sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

   </figcaption>
 </figure>

-Typically, you won't be authenticated for the first request, so you'll land in a login screen presented by Auth0.
+Typically, you won't be authenticated for the first request, so you'll land in a login screen artfully presented by Auth0.
 Afterwards, the response is a redirect (302) with an `access_token` and an `id_token` appended to the URL as query parameters.
 The `access_token` is a JWT similar to this:

 <figure class="figure">
   <img src="./images/decoded-token.png" alt="Decoded Token" />
 </figure>

-Times have changed, though.
+Now that you've learned about this flow, you can pretty much forget about it.
 Implicit flow is no longer considered the best option for SPAs.
-Instead, if you're implementing a new application you're advised to use the [Code Flow with PKCE](https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce).
+Instead, if you're implementing a new application you're advised to use the [Code Flow with PKCE](https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce) because it's more secure.
+Don't you love the _argument by security_?

 ### Code Flow with PKCE

-This is an enhanced version of the Code Flow that doesn't require a client secret that can't be securely stored in the frontend.
-As before, we use the `authorize` endpoint, this time with a different `response_type`.
+This is an enhanced version of the Code Flow that doesn't require a client secret (remember, no secret in SPA code).
+Like before, we use the `authorize` endpoint, this time with a different `response_type`.
 We include a `code_challenge` as well.

 <figure class="figure">
   <img src="./images/code-flow-pkce-request.png" alt="Code Flow PKCE Request" />